-28. Organisational Architecture is "a theory of the firm, or multiple firms, which integrates the human activities and capital resource utilization within a structure of task allocation and coordination to achieve desired outcomes and performance for both the short run and the strategic long run" (Burton and Obel, 2011a, 2011b).
+^{25.} Organisational Architecture is "a theory of the firm, or multiple firms, which integrates the human activities and capital resource utilisation within a structure of task allocation and coordination to achieve desired outcomes and performance for both the short run and the strategic long run" (Burton and Obel, 2011a, 2011b).

-29. Definition to be finalised following a meeting of the Technical Working Group in November 2015.

-KPIs and MIs P = primary source of evidence; S = secondary Survey Interviews Consultations Performance Area: OPERATIONAL MANAGEMENT Assets and capacities organised behind strategic direction and intended results, to ensure relevance, agility and accountability KPI 3: Operating model and human/financial resources support relevance and agili ty 3.1 Organisational structures and staffing ensure that human and financial resources are continuously aligned and adjusted to key functions Р Р Р S 3.2 Resource mobilization efforts consistent with the core mandate and strategic priorities Р [S] S S 3.3 Aid reallocation / programming decisions responsive to need can be made at a decentralised level S Р Р S 3.4 HR systems and policies performance based and geared to the achievement of results Р KPI 4: Organisational systems are cost- and value-conscious and enable finaccountability nancial tra anspare ncy/ 4.1 Transparent decision-making for resource allocation, consistent with strategic priorities Р Р S 4.2 Allocated resources disbursed as planned Р [S] S 4.3 Principles of results based budgeting applied Р S 4.4 External audit or other external reviews certifies the meeting of international standards at all levels, including with respect to internal audit Р 4.5 Issues or concerns raised by internal control mechanisms (operational and financial risk management, internal audit, safeguards etc.) adequately addressed Р S S 4.6 Policies and procedures effectively prevent, detect, investigate and sanction cases of fraud, corruption and other financial irregularities Р S S Performance Area: RELATIONSHIP MANAGEMENT Engaging in inclusive partnerships to support relevance, to leverage effect results (in line with Busan Partnerships commitments) tive soluti ons and l to max imise KPI 5: Operational planning and intervention design tools support relevance and agility (within partnerships) 5.1 Interventions aligned with national/regional priorities and intended national/regional results Р [S] S S 5.2 Contextual analysis (shared where possible) applied to shape the intervention designs and implementation. Р [S] S S 5.3 Capacity analysis informs intervention design and implementation, and strategies to address any weakness found are employed Р [S] S S
+^{26.} Definition to be finalised following a meeting of the Technical Working Group in November 2015 s and MIs primary source of evidence; S = secondary Doc. review Survey Interviews Consultations Performance Area: OPERATIONAL MANAGEMENT Assets and capacities organised behind strategic direction and intended results, to ensure relevance, agility and accountability KP 3: The operating model and human and financial resources support relev ance ar nd agilit у 3.1 Organisational structures and staffing ensure that human and financial resources are continuously aligned and adjusted to key functions Р Р Р S 3.2 Resource mobilization efforts consistent with the core mandate and strategic priorities Р [S] S S 3.3 Aid reallocation / programming decisions responsive to need can be made at a decentralised level S Р Р S 3.4 HR systems and policies performance based and geared to the achievement of results Р 4: Organisational systems are cost- and value-conscious and enable final ountability ncial tra nsparer ncy and 4.1 Transparent decision-making for resource allocation, consistent with strategic priorities Р Р S 4.2 Allocated resources disbursed as planned Р [S] S 4.3 Principles of results based budgeting applied Р S 4.4 External audit or other external reviews certifies the meeting of international standards at all levels, including with respect to internal audit Р 4.5 Issues or concerns raised by internal control mechanisms (operational and financial risk management, internal audit, safeguards etc.) adequately addressed Р S S 4.6 Policies and procedures effectively prevent, detect, investigate and sanction cases of fraud, corruption and other financial irregularities Р S S Eng formance Area: RELATIONSHIP MANAGEMENT paging in inclusive partnerships to support relevance, to leverage effective solution th Busan Partnerships commitments) s and to maximis e results (in line 5: Operational planning and intervention design tools support relevance tnerships and ag ility wit hin 5.1 Interventions aligned with national/regional priorities and intended national/regional results Р [S] S S 5.2 Contextual analysis (shared where possible) applied to shape the intervention designs and implementation. Р [S] S S 5.3 Capacity analysis informs intervention design and implementation, and strategies to address any weakness found are employed Р [S] S S 1 1 L